Adventist Colleges Abroad (ACA)

 What Is ACA?

 Adventist Colleges Abroad (ACA) is a consortium of Seventh-day Adventist colleges and universities in North America.
-It operates under the auspices of the Department of Education of the North American Division of Seventh-day Adventists located at the General Conference in Silver Spring, Maryland.
+It operates under the auspices of the Department of Education of the North American Division of Seventh-day Adventists located in Columbia, Maryland.
 Southern Adventist University is a member of the consortium.

 What Are The Benefits of Studying Abroad?